futuresuper/fs-website-2021/src/pages/faqs/does-my-employer-have-to-make-super-contributions-if-im-under-18.md

 layout: $/layouts/FaqPage
 ---

-If you are under 18, you generally have to work more than 30 hours per week and earn more than $450 (before tax) per month to be entitled to super contributions.
+If you are under 18, you generally have to work more than 30 hours per week and earn more than $450 (before tax) per calendar month to be entitled to super contributions.